JoseGarciaM/oracle-jet-training/webdriver/docs/forms/checkbox/checkboxset-example.md

-Below is a **Markdown** file describing how to test an **oj-checkboxset** in the **JET Cookbook** “states” demo, using **@oracle/oraclejet-webdriver** to wrap and interact with the checkbox set.
-This example covers basic readiness checks, retrieving the current selected values, and changing them to exercise multiple-selection behavior.

----

 # Testing an oj-checkboxset with @oracle/oraclejet-webdriver

 The following **TypeScript** example shows how to automate tests against an **oj-checkboxset** in the [JET Cookbook checkboxsets “states” demo](https://www.oracle.com/webfolder/technetwork/jet/jetCookbook.html?component=checkboxsets&demo=states).
 It uses: